jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 ```

-Take the PS3 controller and plug the USB dongle into the processing computer.
+Take the joystick controller and plug the USB dongle into the processing computer.
 Some controllers have different modes.
 Make sure the controller is in the right mode (usually the factory default mode) and is powered on.
 For this particular controller, the two LEDs on top of the center button should be lit to indicate the right mode.
 Holding the center button for a few seconds changes the mode.
 Now, power on the vehicle.
 Use the command lines below to launch the teleoperation test.
 Users can use the right joystick to set the forward and lateral speed and the left joystick to set the yaw rate.
 Be cautious and drive slowly at the beginning.

 ```
 source install/setup.sh